In this section

 The passing of a much loved pet is a sad (and can be traumatic) event.

-Those of us who have loved and lost a pet will understand that they are not ‘just a dog/cat’ and that we will grieve their passing just like any other loss.
+Those of us who have loved and lost a pet will understand that they are not ‘just a dog or cat’ and that we will grieve their passing just like any other loss.

-The procedure involves an injection of a barbiturate anaesthetic.
+The procedure involves an injection of an anaesthetic drug.
 The injection is quick and painless.
 The vet may place an intravenous catheter in order to give the injection, and may suggest a sedative in order to relax your pet beforehand.
-If you unsure as to what is happening and why then just ask and we will be more than happy to discuss your options and explain everything to you.
+If you are unsure as to what is happening and why then just ask and we will be more than happy to discuss your options and explain everything to you.

 Because the injection needs to be done with your consent you will be asked to sign a consent form with your wishes.
-The options for you to consider will be
+The options for you to consider afterwards will be:

 Everyone’s relationship with their pet is unique and we may respond to grief in different ways.
 You may experience feelings of loss, anger or guilt for weeks or months afterwards.
 Do not be afraid to ask for help during this difficult time.
-We have bereavement advice available and would recommend you seek professional help if your feelings persist for longer than a few weeks.
+Our staff can offer bereavement advice but would recommend you seek professional help if your feelings persist for longer than a few weeks.
 Some useful resources include:

 The Pet Bereavement Support Service (run by The Blue Cross) 0800 096 6606